NexwayGroup/grunt-sass-bootstrapper/README.md

 Module will look for this keyword in sass/scss files to create dependency.
 Pass the name of required file in quotes after keyword.
 For example: `// #requires "variables/fonts"`
 Value should have same format as value of sass/scss `@import`.
 Place require keyword as a comment otherwise SASS compiler will throw an error.

+#### options.exclude
+Type: `Array`
+Default value: `[]`

+List of files that will be excluded from output file.
+You can use globbing pattern to match more than one file in path.
+For example you can setup `exclude: ['app/styles/excluded/**/*.sass']` to ignore all sass files in `app/styles/excluded` folder and its sub-folders.

+**Note that partials that are being imported by excluded files can be used in bootstrap file.**

 ### Usage Examples